Ryziou/CrisisMap-Frontend/README.md

 The application supports full user authentication, including account registeration, profile editing, and account deletion.
 Comments are permission-controlled so users can only modify or remove their own input.
 The homepage features a dashboard with data-driven visualizations such as a line, bar, radar, and pie charts.
 These provide insights into trends like disaster frequency, type distribution, and affected regions over time.

-This was created by using React, JavaScript, CSS, Django REST Framework, PostgreSQL, Mapbox GL JS, Recharts, React Router, Axios, ReactMarkdown, Remark-GFM, Headless UI, and Heroicons.
+This was created by using React, JavaScript, CSS, Django REST Framework, PostgreSQL, Mapbox GL JS, Recharts, React Router, Axios, ReactMarkdown, Remark-GFM, HeadlessUI, and Heroicons.

 Front-end: https://github.com/Ryziou/CrisisMap-Frontend
 Back-end: https://github.com/Ryziou/CrisisMap-Backend